mreiben/graphql-voting/README.md

-# GraphQLSimpleStarter
+# FCC Voting App
-Starter project for a course on GraphQL @ Udemy.com
+freeCodeCamp project using GraphQL, React and Passport